 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Below are some of the long-term side effects that are possible after treatment for testicular cancer.

 Lung problems.
-Nine doses of bleomycin cause lung damage for about 5% of men and is fatal for less than 1% of men receiving the drug.
+Nine doses of bleomycin cause lung damage for about 5% of patients and is fatal for less than 1% of patients receiving the drug.
 Lung scarring is another possible long-term side effect.
-The risk factors for lung scarring are being older than 70, smoking, previous lung injury, previous radiation therapy to the chest, poor kidney function, or receiving additional doses.
+The risk factors for lung scarring are being older than 70, smoking tobacco or other drugs, previous lung injury, previous radiation therapy to the chest, poor kidney function, or receiving additional doses of bleomycin.
 It is rare to have lung effects without these risk factors.
-Therefore, if a man has these risk factors and good-risk disease, 4 cycles of EP can be used instead of 3 cycles of BEP.
-If 4 cycles of chemotherapy are needed, ifosfamide can be used instead of bleomycin, but it is associated with more short-term side effects, such as infections.
+Therefore, if someone has these risk factors and good-risk disease, 4 cycles of EP can be used instead of 3 cycles of BEP.
+If 4 cycles of chemotherapy are needed, ifosfamide can be used instead of bleomycin, but it is linked with more short-term side effects, such as infections.

-Bleomycin also makes the lungs more sensitive, and patients who need to receive extra oxygen during surgery may be at increased risk of developing lung damage related to the bleomycin.
+Bleomycin also makes the lungs more sensitive, and patients who need to receive extra oxygen during surgery may have a higher risk of lung damage from bleomycin.

 Important issues are: